128technology/docs/docs/intro_installation_fips.md

 6. If there are no errors, the router is associated with the organization and visible in the Mist UI.

 7. Click on the link to the Mist Cloud to see the router in the Mist inventory.

+### Port Layout

+When the device is installed with SSR software, the software scans the device to generate a default port map.
+When the device is recognized as a certified device a known port layout is prescribed as the device default.
+When the device is unrecognized, a default port layout is generated based upon PCI address order.
+This order often does NOT match the external bezel port order.
+Some plugging in and testing may be required.

+For information about port layout on Juniper certified or compatible devices, see [Device Default Port Layout].